idvorkin/idvorkin.github.io/_td/irl.md

 ## Camera

 I ended up getting an m200 because a time of purchase it was the only cheap cannon with clean HDMI output.
-I'd have prefered the m50, but it didn't have clean HDMI output which was a deal breaker.
+I'd have preferred the m50, but it didn't have clean HDMI output which was a deal breaker.
 My use case is mostly video recording or webcamming on a tripod, but I'll take it out of the house occasionally.

 [Canon m200](https://www.amazon.com/gp/product/B07XYPVFCH/) - Not ideal, but the only m-series with clean HDMI out.
 Biggest gaps - 1) No MF button 2) 4K sucks 3) A bit too small for SLR lenses